Ohtani done on mound in his standout 2-way season for Angels - WHIZ News

 “Going back to spring training when Perry was totally on board with him not having any kind of limitation, I think this could not have worked out any better” Maddon said.
 “I think 130 (innings) is a really nice number going into next year.”

-This is Ohtani’s fourth season with the Angels, who will finish with a losing record for the sixth season in a row and extend their playoff drought to seven years.
-This 27-year-old Japanese sensation is the most accomplished two-way player since Babe Ruth, who last pitched regularly in 1919.
+This is Ohtani’s fourth season with the Angels (75-83), who will finish with a losing record for the sixth season in a row and extend their playoff drought to seven years.
+This 27-year-old sensation is the most accomplished two-way player since Babe Ruth, who last pitched regularly in 1919.
 Ohtani was the first two-way starter in the history of the All-Star Game, which began in 1933.

 Ohtani said last weekend that although he likes the team, the fans and the atmosphere, his top priority is winning.
 Maddon responded Tuesday before the series opener in Texas, saying that Ohtani’s comments don’t mean he wants to leave the organization when he can become a free agent after the 2023 season.